zeffii/robs_track_list/the_songs.md

 culture club | do you really want to hurt me? | .. susan vega | Luca | ..
 david bowie | heroes | ..
+beegees | how deep is your love? | practice beegees | how deep is your love? | ..